bhav09/Study_Material_ML-DL/README.md

 # Study_Material_ML
-Study material one may need in his journey from zero to hero in Machine Learning ..
+The Study material that one may need in his journey from zero to hero in Machine Learning ..

+Uploading and scraping of good quality of material is still in progress, hence a private repo.